copygirl/PackOPdater/README.md

 ### Download

 A pre-release version is available on the **[Releases](https://github.com/copygirl/PackOPdater/releases)** page.
-Note that this hasn't been thoroughly tested yet, and some useful features might still be missing.
+Note that this hasn't been tested at all yet, and some useful features might still be missing.

 Should run fine on **Linux** using **Mono** 3.0 and up.